 As director of undergraduate international programs, Rufin oversees the Global Travel Seminars, which place groups of students in challenging and enlightening business contexts abroad.
 But Rufin says that even while studying in Boston, students are exposed to a global curriculum taught by a faculty from around the world.

-“In my own department, the exceptions are the people from the U.S., not the other way around,” says Rufin, a Brazilian native who also serves as associate professor of strategy and international business.
+“In my own department, the exceptions are the people from the U.S., not the other way around,” says Rufin, a Spanish native who also serves as associate professor of strategy and international business.

 Rufin teaches several popular international business courses at both the undergraduate and graduate levels.
 He also advises Suffolk’s International Business Club, a student-run group that provides practical, multicultural experiences and networking opportunities for Sawyer Business School students.